StephaneTurquay/streamdeck-gateio/README.md

 # Streamdeck Gate.io Plugin
-A Stream Deck plugin to keep track of your Gate.io's portfolio.
+A Stream Deck plugin to keep track of your Gate.io's portfolio assets.

 # How to install?
 ## Pre-requisite:
 * Sign-up an account on **[Gate.io](https://www.gate.io/signup/7469390)**